 From penthouse hotel bars to breweries with a view, this is where you should be drinking from on high in Nashville.

-While you have to be a guest at The Joseph to actually take a dip in their rooftop pool, anyone can enjoy the view from the luxury hotel’s pool bar, Denim.
+Only guests at the luxurious Joseph hotel can take a dip in its rooftop pool, but anyone can enjoy the view at Denim, the pool bar.
 The walls are indeed covered with various shades of blue jean fabric, creating a lovely homage to Nashville’s country music tradition, but the big surprise comes from the food and drink menu.
 Superstar chef Tony Mantuano provides the inspiration for Italian classics like flatbreads and antipasto plus a damned fine double smashburger.
-Signature cocktails include a couple of non-alcoholic options, and Denim also offers plenty of local craft beers as well as wine and bubbles by the bottle or the glass.
+Signature cocktails include a couple of non-alcoholic options, and Denim also offers plenty of local craft beers along with wine and bubbles by the bottle or the glass.

 Acme Feed & Seed

 From a prime location at the foot of Lower Broad, Acme offers a unique perspective to both look up and down the Cumberland River and at all the craziness below stretching up Broadway to the Bridgestone Arena.
 Featuring fun frozen drinks like the moonshine-based Mule Kicker alongside live DJ dance parties on the weekends, Acme truly is the acme of rooftop bars.
 For a chiller vibe, drop in for a rooftop yoga class, held every other Sunday beginning May 7.

 L27 Rooftop Bar